mattermost/docs/source/install/docker-local-machine.rst

 .. notes::
   If you have any problems installing Mattermost, see the `troubleshooting guide <https://www.mattermost.org/troubleshoot/>`_.
-For help with inviting users to your team, see `inviting team members <https://docs.mattermost.com/help/getting-started/managing-members.html#inviting-team-members>`_.
-See also other `getting started information <https://docs.mattermost.com/guides/user.html#getting-started>`_.
+For help with inviting users to your system, see `inviting team members <https://docs.mattermost.com/help/getting-started/managing-members.html#inviting-team-members>`_ and other `getting started information <https://docs.mattermost.com/guides/user.html#getting-started>`_.
 To submit an improvement or correction, click  **Edit** at the top of this page.

 One-line Docker Install
 -----------------------